 What if my application hasn't been decided yet?

-Any application at the TCEQ that has not been decided by that date will transfer to the PUC on Sept.
-1, 2014.
+Any application at the TCEQ that did not receive a final descision by Sept.
+1, 2014 was transferred to the PUC on that date.
 For example, if on Aug.
 31, 2014:

-- an application is under technical review by the TCEQ, the technical review will continue at the PUC
+- an application was under technical review by the TCEQ, the technical review will continue at the PUC

-- the TCEQ has referred an application to SOAH and a proposal for decision has not been considered, it will be handled by the PUC.
+- the TCEQ had referred an application to SOAH and a proposal for decision had not been considered, it will be handled by the PUC.